This page is about logical fallacies. See mathematical fallacies for mathematical fallacies.

 and his seven non-linguistic fallacies were:

 According to Aristotle, all logical fallacies are a form of ignoratio elenchi, or ignorance of what a valid argument is.
 He wrote: "for it is possible to resolve all the kinds of fallacy which we have mentioned into violations of the definition of refutation."

-Since then, over than 100 different fallacies have been identified, many of which have been given impressive-sounding names, often in Latin.
-They can be classified in a variety of ways; I have used a somewhat traditional method here, wherein they can be classified into two categories: formal fallacies, and informal fallacies (the latter of which is further divided).
-These names do not have to do with how well-dressed the fallacies are; formal fallacies are errors in the form or structure of an argument, and informal fallacies are errors that do not relate to an argument's form or structure.
+It isn't possible to enumerate every single possible misuse of logical principles, since there are an unlimited number of ways to commit errors.
+However, there are a relatively small number of fallacies that appear frequently.
+Over 100 different fallacies have been identified, many of which have been given impressive-sounding names, often in Latin.
+They can be classified in a variety of ways; I have used a more traditional method here, wherein they can be classified into two categories: formal fallacies, and informal fallacies (the latter of which can be further subdivided in various ways; one way is to categorize informal fallacies as one of material fallacies, linguistic fallacies, or relevance fallacies).
+"Formal" and "informal" have nothing to do with how well-dressed the fallacies are; formal fallacies are errors in the form or structure of an argument, and informal fallacies are errors that do not relate to an argument's form or structure.

 Sources used (see bibliography page for titles corresponding to numbers): 6, 19, 27.